 Despite the fact that seasoned product builders have all moved beyond the Lean Startup, it still remains the most popular approach leveraged by first time entrepreneurs today.
 With this course, we hope to offer an actionable alternative that increases your odds of finding product/market fit on your next venture.

 This program is a 4 week, part-time, virtual course available globally on Reforge.
 It's targeted at product builders, which includes not only product managers, but also the engineers, designers, and marketers on the founding team.
 It's also equally applicable across early-stage startups as well as established organizations looking to expand their product portfolio.

-Join us for the inaugural cohort of Finding Product/Market Fit starting the week of October 3rd.
+Join us for the upcoming cohort of Finding Product/Market Fit starting the week of March 20.

 Apply to Reforge Today

 I've finally distilled my 15+ years of product experience into a course designed to help PMs master their craft.
 Join me for the next cohort of Mastering Product Management.

 Learn how to leverage the Deliberate Startup methodology, a modern approach to finding product/market fit.
 Join me for the next cohort of Finding Product/Market Fit.